YangZhangx/SMO-SAC/README.md

 Sliding mode observer-based soft Soft Actor-Critic

 # Introduction
-A method to improve the security of reinforcement learning with the reinforcement learning algorithm sac combined with a sliding mode observer.
+A method to improve the security of reinforcement learning with RL combined with a sliding mode observer.

 A specific parking environment is designed in the paper.
 The environment has parking spaces, roads, and cars as obstacles.
 The algorithm enables the control of vehicle speed, acceleration and steering angle.

-After continuous training, the vehicle can eventually be made to park accurately in the target parking space.
+After continuous training, the vehicle can eventually park accurately in the target parking space.

 ## Requirements
 python 3.9